 How to Show Your Campaign to Interested Visitors

 To show your campaign to interested visitors, go to Display Rules.
-Enable Visitor has viewed ‘X’ pages and set the value to at least 2.
+Enable pages viewed and set the value to is at least 2.
 Visitors who view multiple pages are more interested in what you have to offer.

 How to Show Your Campaign to Repeat Visitors

 To show your campaign to repeat visitors, go to Display Rules.
-Enable Visitor is new or returning, and select is returning.
+Select either visitor is new or visitor is returning.
 Again, visitors who come back have shown their interest by doing so.

 How to Grab Visitors’ Attention Before They Leave

-To grab the attention of people who are about to leave, go to When should the campaign appear and enable On Exit-Intent®.
+To grab the attention of people who are about to leave, set your display rules to exit detected and select the Exit Intent Sensitivity.
 You can also get the same effect for mobile devices by enabling InactivitySensor™.

 12. Psych Visitors into Opting In